Rico Lewis scores equaliser before being sent off as Man City held by Palace

 Lewis drew the sides back level with just over 20 minutes remaining, latching onto Bernardo Silva’s pass before unleashing a stylish effort into the top corner.

-Henderson made a diving block to deny Savinho’s dangerously deflected effort before Lewis was sent off for a second yellow in the 84th minute.
+Henderson made a diving block to deny Savinho’s dangerously deflected effort before Lewis was sent off.

 Lewis, who had earlier been booked for dissent, was adjudged to have slid in late on Trevoh Chalobah, though – with VAR unable to intervene – replays suggested it might have been the other way around.